Step 1: Condo Assignment Consultation - for Sellers

-Please contact me, Dennis Paradis, at 416-399-5832 (cell/text) for an on-phone consult about your plans to assign your unit.
-Or, email me to call you after you send your info about your condo - see Step 2, below.
+Please contact me, Dennis Paradis, at 416-399-5832 (cell/text) for a by phone consult about your plans to sell or buy an assignment property.
+Or, email me to call you after you send me your condo info form - see Step 2, below.
 Please specify in your email what call-back times you prefer.

-We will review the following steps and answer your questions or discuss any concerns about the requirements and process:
+We will review the following items and answer your questions or discuss any concerns you may have about the requirements and process:

 1a.
-Realty Fees - List 4 % plus HST - based on your new assignment selling price.
+Realty Fees - Listing Side: 3.0 % - 4.0 % plus HST - based on your new assignment selling price.
 Discounts of up to 1% may apply to make the listing fee as low as 3% on the listing side

 1b.
-Realty Fees - Buyer side 2.5% % plus HST - based on your new assignment selling price.
+Realty Fees - Buyer Co-op Side: 2.5% plus HST - based on your new assignment selling price.

-Listing Fees may be lower based on several factors - MLS available, closing date, multiple units, advanced payments.
+Listing Fees may be lower based on several factors - MLS available (permission to use), closing date, multiple unit discounts, advanced payments.

-3. Your builder allows Assignments and has given you permission in principle to assign in writing (email is fine).
-They reserve the right to final approval of your new buyer (assignee) based on a credit check and proof of financial pre-approval.
+3. Your builder allows Assignments and has given you permission "in principle" to assign in writing (email is fine).
+They always reserve the right to "final approval "of your new buyer (assignee) based on a credit check and proof of financial pre-approval.

-4. Net Proceeds paid out usually at Final Closing - Net Proceeds is your profit (buy price-sell price) less selling expenses.
+4. Net Proceeds paid out usually at Final Closing - Net Proceeds is your Profit (sell price less the buy price and selling expenses).
 In addition, you get back all the deposits you made to the Builder.
 It is not unusual now to have some or all of the Net Proceeds paid in advance well ahead of final closing - see below ...

 Step 2: Please Complete Your Condo Profile

-If the Preliminary Consult (Step 1 above) looks good then I will need you to provide more information about your condo.
-These details are used in Step 3 to establish your condo's market value and list price.
+If the Preliminary Consult (Step 1 above) looks good (to both of us) then I will need you to provide more information about your property.
+These details are used in Step 3 to establish your property market value and list price.

 If you are ready, please complete the form:

-Step 3: Market Valuation & List Price Report *
+Step 3: Consult by Phone on Market Value & List Price

 (More details below)